pkgw/worklog-tools/README.md

 ### Publication lists

-Publications (`[pub]` records) follow a more detailed format to allow automatic fetching of citation counts, generation of reference lists with links, and computation of statistics such as the *h*-index.
+Publications are listed in `[pub]` records.
+These follow a more detailed format to allow automatic fetching of citation counts, generation of reference lists with links, and computation of statistics such as the *h*-index.

 Publication records are read in and then “partitioned” into various groups (i.e., “refereed”, “non-refereed”) by the `partition_pubs` function in